-Over the years, I’ve had clients ask me whether to post a job as full-time or contract.
-As a hiring manager, your hiring needs are specific to the type of project you need completed or a certain role you need to fill.
-So how do you decide whether to hire an employee or an independent contractor?
+Over the years, Agency a la Carte has had clients ask us whether to post a job as a full-time or contract position.
+As a hiring manager, your hiring needs are specific to the type of project you need to be completed or a certain role you need to fill.
+So how do you decide whether to hire an employee or a temporary contractor?

 There are benefits and pitfalls to hiring either, but these five things can help give you clarity in your decision.